Salesforce Project Structure

 **Folder Descriptions:**

-Note: For a deeper understanding of the domains, selectors, services, and trigger actions architectural patterns, refer to the FFLIB package documentation page (documentation is currently in development and will be available in the future).
+> **Note:** For a deeper understanding of the domains, selectors, services, and trigger actions architectural patterns, refer to the [fflib - Apex Framework](/technical/frameworks/fflib-apex-framework.md) documentation.